The King of Trash: A True Story of Survival, Forgiveness, and the American Dream

 For director Errol Webber, the film became more than a chronicle of one family’s success.
 “From the moment I met the Duongs, I knew this wasn’t just a business story,” Webber says.
 “It’s about migration, resilience, and love.
 It’s about people who lost everything and still found a way to create light for others.”

-At its heart, The King of Trash is not a story about waste.
-It is a story about transformation, about turning hardship into purpose and rebuilding a life from the ground up.
+At its heart, The King of Trash is not just a story about waste.
+It is a story about transformation.
+It’s about turning hardship into purpose and rebuilding a life from the ground up.
 It is about family, forgiveness, and the determination to create something lasting out of loss.
 Above all, it is a story about hope, the kind that survives every storm and inspires generations to keep moving forward.

 Errol Webber- Director & Cinematographer